miguelcobain/IP.API/README.md

 # Instant Places API Client #

 Instant Places API Client (or IP.API) is a javascript library that abstracts the usage of the Instant Places REST API.
 It was designed to be used with any javascript based applications, such as [Instant Places](http://www.instantplaces.org/) applications.
-Some of its concepts were borrowed from [BackboneJS](http://backbonejs.org/).
+Some of its concepts were kindly borrowed from [BackboneJS](http://backbonejs.org/).

 # Getting Started #